warpnet/salt-lint/README.md

                         path to directories or files to skip.
 This option is repeatable.
-  --json                parse the output as JSON --add-severity        add the severity to standard output -c C                  Specify configuration file to use.
+  --json                parse the output as JSON --severity            add the severity to the standard output -c C                  Specify configuration file to use.
 Defaults to
                         ".salt-lint"
 ```